gy19cp/GEOG5990Assessment2/README.md

 A concise Model Summary can be found by selecting ['Model 2'](https://gy19cp.github.io/model2summary.html) in the sidebar on the website.

 This animated agent-based model uses 25 Drunks within a 300 by 300 raster grid environment.
 Drunks randomly move from the Pub to their respective Homes.
-Their movements are tracked and a density map is produced once all 25 people reach their respective home.
+Their movements are tracked and a density map is produced once all 25 people reach their home.

 ### Model Files/Directories List
 -	[Model*](https://gy19cp.github.io/model2.py) - Model to download and run.
 It contains detailed explanatory comments, testing and debugging.